kitcareplanner/coding-standard/README.md

 Code MUST follow all rules outlined in [PSR-12](https://www.php-fig.org/psr/psr-12/).

 ## Differences to Doctrine Coding Standard
+### Additions
+#### Severity 4
+- Exactly 1 empty line must be between class members.
+(SlevomatCodingStandard.Classes.ClassMemberSpacing)
+- Exactly 1 empty line before a constant with a comment, and up to 1 empty line between constants without a comment.
+(SlevomatCodingStandard.Classes.ConstantSpacing)
+- Exactly 1 empty line between methods.
+(SlevomatCodingStandard.Classes.MethodSpacing)
+- Exactly 1 empty line before a property with a comment, and up to 1 empty line between properties without a comment.
+(SlevomatCodingStandard.Classes.PropertySpacing)
+- Union type hints must not contain spaces between types, and `null` must be in the last position.
+(SlevomatCodingStandard.TypeHints.UnionTypeHintFormat)
+#### Severity 3
+- A trailing comma in function declarations is required.
+(SlevomatCodingStandard.Functions.RequireTrailingCommaInDeclaration)
+- A method signature must be a one-liner where possible.
+(SlevomatCodingStandard.Classes.RequireSingleLineMethodSignature)
+- A function call must be a one-liner where possible.
+(SlevomatCodingStandard.Classes.RequireSingleLineCall)
+- Class members must be present in the following order: (SlevomatCodingStandard.Classes.ClassStructure)
+  - uses
+  - public constants
+  - constants
+  - public static properties
+  - static properties
+  - public properties
+  - properties
+  - constructor
+  - magic methods
+  - methods
+- Arrow functions must be used where possible.
+(SlevomatCodingStandard.Functions.RequireArrowFunction)
+- Non-capturing catch statements must be used when applicable.
+(SlevomatCodingStandard.Exceptions.RequireNonCapturingCatch)
+- `@deprecated` annotations must have a description.
+(SlevomatCodingStandard.Commenting.DeprecatedAnnotationDeclaration)
+- `continue` in switch without integer operand is not allowed.
+(SlevomatCodingStandard.ControlStructures.DisallowContinueWithoutIntegerOperandInSwitch)
+- When creating objects with `new`, there must be parentheses after the class name.
+(SlevomatCodingStandard.ControlStructures.NewWithParentheses)
+#### Severity 2
+- Unused variables are not allowed.
+(SlevomatCodingStandard.Variables.UnusedVariable)
+- Using `$strict = true` is required for PHP functions that have such a parameter.
+(SlevomatCodingStandard.Functions.StrictCall)
+- Numeric literal separators are required in large numbers.
+(SlevomatCodingStandard.Numbers.RequireNumericLiteralSeparator)
+- Increment and decrement operators must be standalone.
+(SlevomatCodingStandard.Operators.RequireOnlyStandaloneIncrementAndDecrementOperators)
+- Short ternary operator (`?:`) must be used where possible.
+(SlevomatCodingStandard.ControlStructures.RequireShortTernaryOperator)
+- Ternary operator must be used where possible.
+(SlevomatCodingStandard.ControlStructures.RequireTernaryOperator)
+- Functions with no statements must contain a comment.
+(SlevomatCodingStandard.Functions.DisallowEmptyFunction)
+- Useless parameter default values are not allowed.
+(SlevomatCodingStandard.Functions.UselessParameterDefaultValue)
+#### Severity 1
+- Implicit array creation is not allowed.
+(SlevomatCodingStandard.Arrays.DisallowImplicitArrayCreation)
+- References are not allowed.
+(SlevomatCodingStandard.PHP.DisallowReference)
+- Multiple namespaces in a single file are not allowed.
+(SlevomatCodingStandard.Namespaces.RequireOneNamespaceInFile)
+- Parameters with no uses are not allowed.
+(SlevomatCodingStandard.Functions.UnusedParameter)
+- Functions may not be longer than 40 lines.
+(SlevomatCodingStandard.Functions.FunctionLength)
 ### Exclusions
 - Aligning assignment statements (Generic.Formatting.MultipleStatementAlignment)
 - Force space after `!` (Generic.Formatting.SpaceAfterNot)